-Decrease in revenue and NOI was generally due to reductions in new rentals due to COVID-19.
+Increase in revenue and NOI was generally due to occupancy increases and cost savings.

 Quarterly net operating income

 The Corporation's quarterly results are affected by the timing of acquisitions, both in the current year and prior year.
 SVI also incurs non-recurring initial expenses when a new location is acquired.
 These costs may include labor, severance, training, travel, advertising and or office expenses.